Great potoo: Distribution and habitat

 They range from southern Mexico through northeastern Guatemala and through most of Central America down through South America as far as southeastern Brazil and Bolivia.

 In general, the great potoo are distributed from humid to semi-humid forested habitats.
 While this species is widely spread out geographically, there is little to no variation in their appearance, such as size or plumage.
 The great potoo is found mostly in dense lowland forests, forest edges, and clearings.
 It may also range into foothills (up to about 1,500 m elevation), second-growth, open woodlands (including plantations) and is sometimes seen around meadows, but they always require trees-etc., for their camouflaged imitative perch.

-In the day, they are normally found perching or nesting, usually higher than 12 meters above ground level within big trees.
-The branches they choose to perch on are usually 20 to 30 centimeters in diameter.
-At night time, they may go to lower perches 1.5 meters above the ground, from which they hunt.
+In the day, they are normally found perching or nesting, usually higher than 12 m above ground level within big trees.
+The branches they choose to perch on are usually 20 to 30 cm in diameter.
+At night time, they may go to lower perches 1.5 m above the ground, from which they hunt.